-SRS liquid waste is known to contain organics other than formate.23 These organics are expected to have an impact on the hydrogen composition of trapped gas bubbles by way of radiolysis, thermolysis, and oxygen consumption.
-Radiolysis of solutions containing TBP and dodecane has been reported by Bradley and has shown significant effects on hydrogen composition (increasing hydrogen composition from 18 mol% to 90 mol% in the presence of salt solution simulants).16 Similar behavior was reported by Peterson and Crawford concerning H_2/O_2 ratios of greater than 0.5 in the presence of butanol and dibutylphosphate.21 Ashby reported the thermolysis of HEDTA in salt solution simulants, leading to the formation of hydrogen, nitrogen, and nitrous oxide gases.2 These results suggest that organics other than formate have effects on bubble hydrogen composition that are potentially unbounded by the mechanisms described in this report.
-Investigation of the effects of suspected major organic substituents (other than formate and glycolate) in SRS liquid waste on the hydrogen composition of trapped gas bubbles is beyond the scope of this report, and is recommended in future testing for incorporation into an improved hydrogen composition model.
+SRS liquid waste is known to contain organics other than formate.23 These organics are expected to have an influence on the hydrogen composition of trapped gas bubbles by way of radiolysis, thermolysis, and oxygen consumption.
+Radiolysis of solutions containing TBP and dodecane has been reported by Bradley and has shown significant effects on hydrogen composition (increasing hydrogen composition from 18 mol % to 90 mol % in the presence of salt solution simulants).16 Similar behavior was reported by Peterson and Crawford concerning H2/O2 ratios of greater than 0.5 in the presence of butanol and dibutylphosphate.21 Ashby reported the thermolysis of HEDTA in salt solution simulants, leading to the formation of hydrogen, nitrogen, and nitrous oxide gases.2 These results suggest that organics other than formate have effects on bubble hydrogen composition that are potentially unbounded by the mechanisms described in this report.
+While these reports of organic molecule influences on hydrogen mole fraction are significant, the conditions employed are not consistent with SRS processing and are therefore not recommended to be factored into this analysis until further testing can be performed.
+Investigation of the effects of suspected major organic substituents (other than formate and glycolate) in SRS liquid waste on the hydrogen composition of trapped gas bubbles is beyond the scope of this report and is recommended in future testing for incorporation into an improved hydrogen composition model.